 Musician

 I have been playing guitar (electric, 6 & 12 string accoustic, bass) since about 1975.
-I have attempted to play keyboards with little luck.
-I've also been known to use a harmonica on occassion.
+I have attempted to play keyboards with little luck although I think I'm getting better.
+I used to play a harmonica on occassion.
 If I start singing, leave the room.

-I was recently part of a band called 9 Feet Tall.
+I was once part of a band called 9 Feet Tall.
 This was a collection of musicians that played worship at our church although not all were ever together there at the same time.
-We performed at coffee clubs and benefits.
+We performed at coffee clubs and benefits mostly singing songs written by our lead singer.
 We recorded a CD which is available from the web site.